-Canberra has a great reputation for slamming the door on the perceived over generosity of a particular policy - only to inadvertently open another two.
-Just consider the opportunity housing now provides since the introduction of the \$1.6 million super Transfer Balance Cap.
+Canberra has a reputation for slamming the door on any perceived over-generosity created by a particular policy - only to inadvertently open another two.
+Just consider the opportunity housing now represents since the introduction of the \$1.6 million super Transfer Balance Cap.

-Traditionally, I've advocated that the 'perfect' position is debt free home ownership at age 65 and (if possible) as a couple to aim to have \$3.2m in super.
-This will provide an indexed, minimum annual tax-free income of \$160,000 a year to play with for some considerable time (at least for the remaining years!) ... a very favourable outcome.
+Traditionally, I've advocated that the 'perfect' position is debt-free home ownership at age 65, and (if possible) as a couple to aim to have \$3.2m in super.
+This will provide an indexed, minimum annual tax-free income of \$160,000 a year to play with for some considerable period of time (at least for the remaining years!) - a highly favourable outcome.

-Whilst not everyone has the potential to get near the \$1.6 million super Transfer Balance Cap (TBC) it is my belief that we should (to paraphrase Norman Vincent Peale) "aim for the moon ... even if we miss, we will be amongst the stars."
+While not everyone has the potential to get near the \$1.6 million super Transfer Balance Cap (TBC), it is my belief that we should (to paraphrase Norman Vincent Peale), "aim for the moon ... even if we miss, we will be amongst the stars".

-Further, the opposite is also true - with some very successful people now needing advice on how to maximise their investment returns in a tax effective manner, once the cap has been reached.
+However, the opposite is also true, with some very successful people now needing advice on how to maximise their investment returns in a tax-effective manner once the cap has been reached.

 Scott Morrison's budgetary 'brainwave' two years ago to cap super at \$1.6m per individual has left many hard-working people stranded midway through a sensible superannuation strategy.
-They are not certain what they can do to 'fix' their retirement savings issues.
+They are not certain of what they can do to 'fix' their retirement savings issues.

-And the projected carnage on investment properties, which is likely given a new ALP government proposed negative gearing and Capital Gains Tax (CGT) policy changes, will send shivers down the spine of already jittery investors.
+Furthermore, the proposed carnage on investment properties which is proposed by a likely new ALP government will send shivers down the spine of already jittery investors.

-All of this leaves rational people wondering about what strategies they can use to grow and preserve their wealth.
+All of this leaves rational people wondering about which strategies they can use to grow and preserve their wealth.